antonykurniawan/RepData_PeerAssessment1/PA1_template.md

 ```

-Fill NA with mean n-1 and n+1
+Fill NA with the average activity within the same interval

 ```r
 cleanActivity <- activity